openkentuckiana/codeforkyana.github.io/projects.md

 <p>We will follow Code for America's proven model for building services, which you can read about <a href="https://www.codeforamerica.org/how">at CodeForAmerica.org</a>.</p>

+<h2>Projects</h2>
+<h3>LG&E/KU Power Outage Data</h3>
+<p>Since power outages have such a big impact on people, we wanted to make historical power outage information available for analysis.
+We built a scraper and now publish historical power outage information. <a href="/2019-12-07-power-utility-data/">Read the full announcement.</a></p>

 <h2>Planned Projects</h2>

 <h3>Renters' Rights</h3>